Lesson video

 So I'm going to think of kind.

-Then we sound the word out, k-eye-nn-duh, kind.
+Then, we sound the word out, k-ind.

 One, two, three, four.

-Then we write the word.
+Then, we write the word.

-Then we read it back by sounding out to check before moving on to the next word, because today, we are writing more than one word.
+Then, we read it back by sounding out to check before moving on to the next word.

-So when we write more than one word, we put a finger space in between each word.
+So when we write more than one word, we put a finger space in between each word, otherwise we wouldn't be able to read it.

 Can you get your finger spaces ready?
 Well done.